-Standing 6-foot-4 and still just 21 years old, Jones possesses a tremendous ability to draw walks, leading all Indians prospects in bases on balls and currently sporting a career-high .435 on base percentage at High-A Lynchburg this season
+Standing 6-foot-4 and still just 21 years old, Jones possesses a tremendous ability to draw walks, leading all Cleveland prospects in bases on balls and currently sporting a career-high .435 on-base percentage at High-A Lynchburg this season

-Jones spoke to Let’s Go Tribe about his hockey background, his patience at the plate and his improving defense in this exclusive interview.
+Jones spoke to Covering the Corner about his hockey background, his patience at the plate and his improving defense in this exclusive interview.

 Brian Hemminger: First things first, with your hockey background, you’ve talked about how that kind of increased your toughness for baseball.
 Do you ever like laugh about some of these baseball injuries that people get like getting a massage or from drones or stuff like that?